SomeOne1Random/Drosophila-Desire-Detector/README.md

 # drosophila-melanogaster-mating-time-finder-python
-Finds the amount off time two drosophila melanogaster have mated for in python
+Finds the amount of time two drosophila melanogaster have mated for in python